-The campus master plan includes a facilities infrastructure assessment of the HVAC, electrical and domestic hot water systems in all of the buildings on CMU's main campus.
+The campus master plan includes a facilities infrastructure assessment of the HVAC, electrical, and domestic hot water systems in all of the buildings on CMU's main campus.

-The majority of CMU buildings have served the campus for more than 40 years.
+Many CMU buildings have served the campus for more than 40 years.
 The buildings have been well maintained, are structurally sound and functioning well.
 In some cases, mechanical and electrical systems are functioning successfully beyond their projected useful lives.
-The Facilities Condition Index for the campus is 0.166.
+The Facilities Condition Index for the campus is 0.146.

-The deferred maintenance needs identified as part of the Facilities Condition Assessment for general fund buildings total \$192.9 million and for auxiliary buildings, \$175.6 million, in repair, upgrade and replacement costs for building assets valued at \$2.2 billion.
+The deferred maintenance needs identified as part of the Facilities Condition Assessment for general fund buildings total \$190.6 million and for auxiliary buildings, \$177.2 million, in repair, upgrade and replacement costs for building assets valued at \$2.3 billion.